 Lexmark respects the conventions of the International Labour Organization (ILO), which promote workers' rights, fair-employment opportunities, and open channels of communication among employees.
 Lexmark honors its employees' free choices and complies with all state and federal workplace laws and guidelines, including those associated with labor-organizing activities.
 Works councils are established at some Lexmark European locations that require employers to provide company information for review and to engage in worker consultation on certain company decisions.
 Information on the European Works Councils is available at www.etuc.org.
-Lexmark employees are covered by collective bargaining of employees say their job gives them a sense of personal accomplishment- meaningful work.
+Lexmark employees are covered by collective bargaining agreements where required by law, including 7 percent of the total workforce.
+At Lexmark, there has never been a situation where employee rights to exercise freedom of association for collective bargaining has been at risk.